 Unlike mammals and other types of animals, a bird's droppings are not normally solid.
 Rather, there should be a fair amount of liquid present in a healthy bird's waste, as a bird's anatomy does not have a separate mechanism for eliminating liquid waste from their bodies.

 Instead, urine and feces are expelled at the same time.
 The urine in bird droppings normally presents itself as a white-colored, pasty liquid and usually comprises around 30 to 50 percent of the volume of the droppings.
 While this can vary slightly without being cause for alarm, you should definitely report to your avian veterinarian if you fear that there is too much or too little liquid in your bird's waste.Continue to 5 of 5 below.

 Size and Amount

 As one might expect, the volume of a bird's droppings will be relative to the size of the bird producing them.
 In other words, small birds will produce smaller droppings, and larger birds will produce larger ones.
-Depending on diet, slight variations in what is a normal amount of droppings for any given bird are to be expected, but any drastic change in the size or frequency of your bird's poop should be noted and reported to your veterinarian.
-Again, paying attention to your bird's droppings when cleaning out his or her cage will give you the best idea of what fits inside the normal range for your particular bird.
+Depending on the diet, slight variations in what is a normal amount of droppings for any given bird are to be expected, but any drastic change in the size or frequency of your bird's poop should be noted and reported to your veterinarian.
+Again, paying attention to your bird's droppings when cleaning out its cage will give you the best idea of what fits inside the normal range for your particular bird.